Culture of Excellence

 Home Visits Teachers visit each student and family at home in the days before school begins.
 These visits help develop family/school relationships and set mutual expectations early.

 Longer School Day CLA’s school day runs from 7:45 am to 3:30 pm.
-This extended day allows for 1 and 1/2 hours of daily literacy instruction and math instruction (double the time allotted to these subjects in most district schools).
+This extended day allows for 1 and 1/4 hours of daily literacy instruction and math instruction (almost double the time allotted to these subjects in most district schools).
 As part of this extended day, there is a mandatory daily session of skill review and re-teaching for students below grade level or enrichment for those at grade level or above.

 Learning Expeditions We are an Expeditionary Learning School – the first in northeast Ohio.
 Expeditionary Learning is a network of about 175 schools across the nation that are grounded in interdisciplinary, long-term projects that make learning engaging and relevant.
 Our learning “case studies” are primarily in science and social studies, but they reinforce skills learned during math and English.
 Expeditionary Learning brings learning to life and makes core skill building much more relevant.
 Expeditionary Learning was selected to create the Common Core Curriculum for the State of New York, a curriculum that is being used by schools throughout the country.
 To learn more about Expeditionary Learning, visit www.elschools.org.